3dbeb41841bfbfcc24d55143816cf7f1/homebrew/readme.md

-# Homebrew - The missing package manager for OS X
+# Homebrew - The missing package manager for OSX

 ## What is a Package Manager?